 - Positional awareness sensors

 When properly integrated with a WMS, VIEW devices have the potential to revolutionize warehouse operations by bringing a completely hands-free and augmented reality directed user experience.

 “When properly integrated with a WMS, VIEW devices have the potential to revolutionize warehouse operations by bringing a completely hands free and augmented reality directed user experience.”

 – Seth Patin, President

 This idea is certainly not new, but recent technological trends are bringing the ideas of futurists to life.
-Just this year, a white paper was published by DHL titled, Augmented Reality in Logistics – Changing the way we see logistics – a DHL perspective.
+Recently, a white paper was published by DHL titled, Augmented Reality in Logistics – Changing the way we see logistics – a DHL perspective.
 In the paper, the authors postulate numerous uses for AR technology in logistics at all points in the supply chain, and they conclude it will not be long before this technology becomes reality.
-The technology is indeed maturing rapidly and most people have already heard of Google Glass, the most well-known VIEW device, but other companies are currently developing VIEW devices that are designed specifically for enterprise applications.
+The technology is indeed maturing rapidly and most people are well aware of Google Glass, the most well-known VIEW device, but other companies are currently developing VIEW devices that are designed specifically for enterprise applications.